 Voting in House of Representatives elections

-The elections for the House of Representatives will be held on Wednesday 22 November 2023.
-By voting, you help determine who gets to decide on the plans for The Netherlands over the next 4 years.
-You must have Dutch nationality and meet a other requirements to cast your vote.
+The elections for the House of Representatives will be held on Wednesday 29 October 2025.
+By voting, you will help determine who becomes a member of the House of Representatives and who gets to decide on the plans for The Netherlands over the next 4 years.
+In order to vote, you need to have Dutch nationality and meet a number of other requirements.
 This page informs you about when and how you can cast your vote.

 Who can vote?